DavidSedley/DavidSedley.github.io/content/publications/articles.md

 ### ‘Celsus as Platonist philosopher’
  in J. Carleton Paget and S. Gathercole (eds.), _Celsus in his World_ (forthcoming)

-### ‘The opening lemmas of the Derveni papyrus’
- in C. Vassallo (ed.), _Presocratics and Papyrological Tradition: A Philosophical Reappraisal of the Sources_ (= Studia Praesocratica), Berlin/Boston: De Gruyter (forthcoming)

 ### ‘Socrates’ second voyage (_Phaedo_ 99-101)’
  in F. Leigh (ed.) (volume of Keeling Lectures, forthcoming)